Rivermen Hall of Fame

 Welcome to the Peoria Rivermen Hockey Hall of Fame!

-One of the longest running hockey teams in North America, the Peoria Rivermen has been in continuous operation since the 1982-83 season when they began play as the Peoria Prancers of the Continental Hockey League.
-The Rivermen have played in the International Hockey Leauge (1982-96), the East Coast Hockey League (1996-2005) and the American Hockey League (2005-present).
+One of the longest running hockey teams in North America, the Peoria Rivermen have been in continuous operation since the 1982-83 season, when they began play as the Peoria Prancers of the International Hockey League.
+The Rivermen have played in the International Hockey Leauge (1982-96), the East Coast Hockey League (1996-2005), the American Hockey League (2005-2013) and the Southern Professional Hockey League (2013-present).

 With the creation of the Rivermen Hall of Fame in 1991, it has allowed the team to recognize, honor and celebrate individuals for their outstanding achievements and contributions specifically professional hockey in Peoria.
 The Rivermen Hall of Fame is divided into two wings: one for players and coaches and one for "builders" which consists of those who have been honored for their contributions to the greater good and/or the administration of professional hockey in Central Illinois.